 Immerse yourself in the sounds and stories of The Dirty South: Contemporary Art, Material Culture, and the Sonic Impulse with three days of performance, conversation, and celebration.
 We’re bringing hip-hop artists, poets, scholars, curators, and more in a multi-day event designed to explore the themes of The Dirty South like never before.
 From conversations on the history and influences behind a century of Black culture to live concerts featuring acclaimed artists, we invite you to dive deep into the aesthetics, legacy, power, and complexity of the African American South.

-Learn more about what The Dirty South Weekend has in store.
+Learn more about the The Dirty South Weekend and watch recordings of the festivities.

 The Dirty South is sponsored at Crystal Bridges by Harrison and Rhonda French Family | Ramsay, Jaquita, and Sarah Ball | Catherine and Stephan Roche | Esther Silver-Parker | Deborah Wright.